Seeker (spacecraft): Guidance

 Seeker's guidance FSW application ran at 5Hz and allowed for waypoint seeking, position and attitude holds, target tracking, and limited Seeker's kinetic energy by limiting the vehicle's overall velocity.

 Control

 Seeker's control FSW application ran at 5Hz and calculated translational commands with a proportional-integral function and rotational commands with a phase plane function.
 The application then combined these inputs into a single command that accounted for thruster limitations.

 Sensors

-Seeker's sensor suite consisted of a STIM-300 IMU, a DLEM-SR laser rangefinder, a camera feeding the vision-based navigation system, GPS, and nanoSSOC-D60 sun sensors.
+Seeker's sensor suite consisted of a STIM-300 IMU, a DLEM-SR laser rangefinder, a camera feeding the vision-based navigation system, GPS, and nanoSSOC-D60 Sun sensors.

 Vision-based Navigation System

-The UT Austin Texas Spacecraft Laboratory developed an algorithm that processed images taken by the Seeker camera into bearing measurements by identifying the Cygnus with a convolutional neural network and then using a traditional computer vision approach to centroid it.
+Maruthi Akella and his research group from the University of Texas at Austin Texas Spacecraft Laboratory developed an algorithm that processed images taken by the Seeker camera into bearing measurements by identifying the Cygnus with a convolutional neural network and then using a traditional computer vision approach to centroid it.
 This approach was found to be more robust than purely traditional alternatives in ground testing.